 1) Can I bring a friend to the track?

 YES!
-Absolutely, Friends are more than welcome!
-Track days have some incredible cars and scenes, however they may get a hair boring for people that aren’t driving.
-So, convince your friends to drive too!
+Friends are very welcome!
+Track days have some incredible cars and scenes, but they may get a hair boring for people that aren’t driving… So, convince your friends to drive too!
 Many clubs also run referral programs so take advantage of discounts for both of you.

-This all seems expensive, How do you have a website based on not spending money then say I need to spend my money signing up for these days?
+This all seems expensive.
+How do you have a website claiming to not spend money, then say I need to spend so much of my money signing up for these days?

 What else?
 Do you have any other questions?
 Is there something I missed?

 My question to you, WHAT ARE YOU WAITING FOR?
 My only regret with track days is taking so long to start doing them.